Facilities, Institutes, and Research Centers

 Marsh Botanical Garden: The University’s botanic garden and arboretum is located north of OML on the grounds of Marsh Hall at Prospect Street and Hillside Terrace.
 The garden features a diverse collection of native and exotic trees, shrubs, and perennials highlighting plant communities and environmental change.
 The greenhouses feature plants from tropical regions and arid climates as well as economically important crops.
 Marsh Botanical Garden offers support for researchers, faculty and students at Yale, as well as an informative and eye-catching experience for visitors.

-Yale Peabody Museum Natural Lands: Among Yale University’s properties are natural lands administered by the Yale Peabody Museum that are open to faculty, affiliated scientists and students for short-term and long-term biological and geological research in environmentally protected areas in and adjacent to Long Island Sound.
+Yale Natural Lands: Among Yale University’s properties are natural lands that are open to faculty, affiliated scientists and students for short-term and long-term biological and geological research in environmentally protected areas in and adjacent to Long Island Sound.
 These lands include a coastal field station in Guilford, CT, Linsley Pond in North Branford, CT, and Horse Island – a 17 acre uninhabited island 1.5 miles offshore from Stony Creek, CT.

 Yale Forests: There are more than 10,000 acres of Yale Forests managed as working forests by the School of Forestry & Environmental Studies.
 They are also available by arrangement for research and instruction.
 The largest and closest is the 7,800-acre Yale-Meyers Forest in northeastern Connecticut.
 It has some small lakes and a diversity of fauna, flora, and natural habitats.